 Image Source - (Walk Again Project)

-Virtual reality is also being used as a tool for doctors to treat patients including through mental health intervention, pain management and rehabilitation for individuals who have had a stroke or injury.
 In rehabilitation settings, virtual reality aims to improve motor skills and aiding muscle recovery in a noninvasive, safe way.
 In fact, research has already started to back-up virtual reality as a successful treatment method.